 My daughter can no longer attend camp.
 Can I get a refund?

 A non-refundable deposit of $95 is required when you sign up your daughter for camp, $50 for those requesting a campership.
 If full payment is made, you have until June 1st to receive a refund, minus the $95 deposit.
-Withdrawal from camp after June 1st, for health or medical reasons, needs to be verified by a physician in order to receive an 87% refund, totaling $170.
+Withdrawal from camp after June 1st, for health or medical reasons, needs to be verified by a physician in order to receive a refund minus $25 for items already purchased, totaling $170.

 Are there a lot of bugs and other scary creatures at camp?